 Spiral Ham is a must-have holiday dish.
 Skip the long lines at the honey baked ham store and make a delicious Brown Sugar Glaze Spiral ham at home in your own oven.
 Your family will love this deliciously caramelized ham, especially when you pair it with tasty side dishes.
-This ham is fantastic with Cheesy Hashbrown Casserole, Homemade Scalloped Potatoes, Easy Glazed Carrots, Sweet Potato Casserole and Easy Homemade Dinner Rolls.
+This ham is fantastic with Cheesy Hashbrown Casserole, Homemade Scalloped Potatoes, Easy Glazed Carrots, Green Beans Almondine, Sweet Potato Casserole and Easy Homemade Dinner Rolls.

 With Easter around the corner, it’s time to start planning the holiday dinner menu.
 Our family loves the classic holiday dishes such as spiral ham.
 While I used to buy Honey Baked Hams, once I realized how easy it is to make a delicious ham glaze and a juicy baked ham at home, there was no turning back.
 No more long lines in the parking lot to get a ham!